-Fermented pickles have been around for hundreds of years and we have the best fermented pickle recipe for you to follow to start making your own fermented pickles.
+Fermented pickles have been around for hundreds of years and we have the best fermented pickle recipe for you to follow to start making your own pickles.

 INGREDIENTS AND EQUIPMENT AVAILABLE AT CULTURES FOR HEALTH